-A variety of training opportunities are provided each year thanks to the Texas Historical Commission (THC), as well as other state, regional, and local preservation organizations.
-This variety enables appointees to fulfill the statutory directive to attend at least two educational trainings each year.
+A variety of training opportunities are provided each year thanks to the Texas Historical Commission (THC), as well as other state, regional, and local preservation organizations, enabling appointees to fulfill the statutory directive to attend at least two educational trainings each year.

 Visit websites for the following state and regional partners to learn more about other educational opportunities.